nicholas-leonard/dp/doc/data.md

 dataset.
 It is a `3x32x32` color-image set of 100 different objects.
 Small dataset (even less images per class than [Cifar-10](#dp.Cifar10)) size makes it hard to generalize from train to test set (Regime : overfitting).

-<a name="dp.BillionWords"></a>
-## BillionWords ##
-A [DataSource](#dp.DataSource) subclass wrapping the corpus derived from the `training-monolingual.tokenized/news.20??.en.shuffled.tokenized` data distributed for [WMT11](http://statmt.org/wmt11/translation-task.html).
-The preprocessing suggested by the [Google 1-Billion Words language modeling benchmark](https://code.google.com/p/1-billion-word-language-modeling-benchmark) was used to prepare the data.
-The task consists in predicting the next word given the `n` previous ones, where `n` is the context size (it can be set in the constructor).
-The data consists in approximately 30 million sentences of an average length of about 25 words.
-In, there are about 800 thousand (unique) words in the vocabulary, which makes it a very memory intensive problem.
-The DataSource inclues data for building hierarchical softmaxes to accelerate training.
-As usual the actual data is downloaded automatically when not found on disk.
-It is stored as a serialized `torch.Tensor` (see code for details).

-<a name="dp.PennTreeBank"></a>
-## Penn Tree Bank ##
-A small [TextSource](#dp.TextSource) used to train and evaluate language models.
-It has a relatively small vocabulary of 10000 words.

 <a name="dp.Svhn"></a>
 ## Svhn ##
 The Google Street View House Numbers (SVHN) DataSource wraps